textpotential/bibliarchic/chapt1.md

 Instead of eradicating any notion of original, I am asking us to consider a kind of reading, a mode of making, that operates *without the reign of an original*.
 In this vein, anarchy becomes one mechanism for the probabilistic production offered by interfaces that we discussed in chapter 1.

-With these three affordances of interface in mind, high surface area, collaboration, and anarchy, we can now move toward looking at particular examples of bible as interface throughout its many manifestations in media history.
+With these three affordances of interface in mind, high surface area, collaboration, and anarchy, we can now move toward looking at particular examples of bible as interface throughout its many manifestations in history.[^instantiation] These three affordances are not unique to bible nor are they the only affordances at work in bible interfaces.
+What makes these three affordances particularly important for this study is that they make bible interfaces more durable as interface, sustaining a relationship between user and platform that resists reduction to consumption.
+Implicit in my argument for bible as interface that affords high surface area, collaboration, and anarchy is my conviction that bible, at its best, refuses reduction to consumption and we can see this durability of interface throughout the life of bible.

+[^instantiation]: In her Media Specific Analysis methodology , N.
+Katherine Hayles uses the helpful language of "instantiation" to refer to the particular manifestation of a set of affordances in a given material media context.
+This language of instantiation continues to highlight the continuities at work in material media translation.
+For Hayles's Media Specific Analysis of hypertext, see N.
+Katherine Hayles, “Print Is Flat, Code Is Deep: The Importance of Media-Specific Analysis,” *Poetics Today* 25, no.
+1 (March 20, 2004): 67–90.

 I will first trace these affordances of bible as book interface through a roll bible, an ancient codex manuscript, and a kindle bible.
 Once we have seen the operations of these affordances in bible as book, I will explore the possible translations of high surface area, collaboration and anarchy into bible as interface in one attempt to move beyond the book through manuscript digitization, XML encoding, and web design.
 Finally, we will trace these affordances into interfaces that have pushed decidedly beyond the book, such as an XML digital bible library, a mobile bible app, and a bible application programming interfaces (APIs).